Tool 6D | Tool Animation Compatibility Layer!

 If you happen to find other things this doesn’t work with, be sure to let me know here, and I’ll edit this post after testing your findings.

-(p.s) Thanks to all those in the past that helped me accomplish my goals, and helped me with finding out what the old Motor6DHandler wasn’t capable of doing, including supporting me up until this point.
+(p.s) Thanks to all those in the past that helped me accomplish my goals, and helped me with finding out what older versions of this resource wasn’t capable of, including supporting me up until this point.
 I wouldn’t have gone through the trouble of putting all this together with my very small brain.

 Know you matter, and that’s all for me :smile: